-A Board of five Directors currently governs CBTE and oversees its operations.
+A Board of four Directors currently governs CBTE and oversees its operations.
 The Board is composed of CBT representatives and energy industry experts, who ensure that rapidly evolving market conditions are taken into account when business planning.
 In addition, the CBTE Board of Directors guarantees that CBT uses diverse views to evaluate the opportunities and risks associated with power project development, investment and management.
 The CBT Board annually confirms the membership of the CBTE Board.
 The CBTE CEO, appointed by the CBTE Board, is responsible for the execution of the Board's directives.

-Representatives of the CBTE Board, appointed by the CBTE Board, account for half of the membership of the joint venture management committees that manage the joint venture power projects.
+Representatives of CBTE, appointed by the CBTE Board, account for half of the membership of the joint venture management committees that manage the joint venture power projects.
 CPC appoints the remaining half of the joint venture management committees.

 In January 2004, the Ministry of Energy and Mines announced changes to the existing joint venture power project delivery structure, which would combine CBT's power project activities and CPC into a CBT subsidiary.
-In September 2004, CBT announced that a sale of its power projects to BC Hydro might be considered and sought input from Basin residents on the potential sale.
-Through a series of public meetings held by CBT in November 2004, Basin residents indicated to the CBT that they did not wish to pursue the potential sale and CBT therefore ceased to consider the sale.
+These changes were not implemented.
+In September 2004, CBT announced that it would investigate a potential sale of its power projects to BC Hydro.
+As is the case in any such investigation, CBT also announced it would consult with Basin residents on the potential sale.
+Through a series of public meetings held by CBT in November 2004, Basin residents strongly indicated to the CBT that they did not wish to pursue the potential sale due to their connection to and the importance of the power projects.
+As a result of residents' input, CBT ceased to investigate the sale.
 In January 2005, the Minister of Energy and Mines directed that CBT and CPC should continue as separate corporations under the status quo.